 Serve as Marshal of the Graduate School during commencement exercises (in the event the Faculty Vice President is not available to serve, the Faculty President will designate a Senator holding Graduate Faculty status to serve as Marshal of the Graduate School during commencement exercises);

-Attend the meetings of the Board of Trustees Academic Affairs Committee and the Board of Trustees Student Affairs Committee as an ex-officio member and in appropriate capacities on other Board of Trustees’ committees; and shall serve on any other committee or council as directed by the Faculty Senate;
+Attend the meetings of appropriate committees of the Board of Trustees as an ex-officio member, and shall serve (or appoint a designee) on any other committee or council as directed by the Faculty Senate;

-Serve as an ex officio member of the Buildings and Grounds Committee of the Faculty Senate;
+Serve as an ex officio member of the Faculty Budget Priority Committee and Buildings and Grounds Committee of the Faculty Senate;

-Serve as a member and attend meetings of the Ohio Faculty Council and report to the Executive Committee.

 The Secretary of Senate shall be the Assistant to the Faculty President.

 Section 3.
 Qualifications and Elections